 Attendance is monitored on a half termly basis by Alison and Jackie and for any child where absence or punctuality is a concern we will follow this up both verbally and in writing.
 Our expectations for attendance are 95% or above.

-Any request for leave during the term time for holidays or extended leave MUST be made in writing to the Headteacher.
-Please request a holiday request form from your child's Key Worker before you go on holiday.
+Any request for leave during the term time for holidays, extended leave or any other planned leave MUST be made in writing to the Headteacher.
+Please request a leave during term time request form from your child's Key Worker before the leave is taken.

 Is my child well enough to be in Nursery School?